 - Preparing to end the year

-The Adviser Edition of Yearbook Suite is comprised of all 11 curriculum units in one convenient binder.
+The Adviser Edition of Yearbook Suite is comprised of all 11 curriculum units, plus the “New Advisers Field Guide to Yearbook” in one convenient folder.

 Cover every topic with your staff, from design and theme to photography and marketing, and everything in between.
-Plus, the Adviser Edition includes additional instructional tips in the margins and the list of Common Core State Standards met in each unit.
+Plus, the Adviser Edition includes additional instructional tips and the list of Common Core State Standards met.

 And a bonus!
-The front of the Adviser Edition binder also includes Walsworth’s “First 30 Days” lesson plan, which will help you get the year off to an efficient start with 30 days’ worth of classroom activities mapped out for your staff.
+The Adviser Edition binder also includes Walsworth’s “First 30 Days” lesson plan, which will help you get the year off to an efficient start with 30 days’ worth of classroom activities mapped out for your staff.